robertpeteuil/aws-shortcuts/README.rst

 --------------

-AWS Shortcuts (awss) allows listing, starting, stopping and connecting to instances by name or instance-id, with wildcard support.
-The per instance information listed by **awss list** includes all tags, run-state, instance-id and image-name.
+AWS Shortcuts (awss) allows listing, starting, stopping and connecting to instances by name, partial names with wilcards, or instance-id.
+The instance information listed includes: all tags & values, name, current-state, instance-id and image-name.

-In future versions, targeting instances will also be possible with **Tag : Value** combinations, in combination with Name and run-state.
-For example, connect to the instance where: "Project" tag is "SecretProject" and "Role" tag is "Development".
+A coming update will add the ability to target instances with **Tag : Value** combinations.
+For example: specify instance where Name starts with "Ub*", Tag "Project" = "SecretProject" and Tag "Role" = "Development".

 Overview